How to do a Parasite Cleanse without the Side Effects

 Types of Parasites

-While some parasites are easily identified, such as tapeworms, roundworms and hookworms, most parasites that people suffer from are actually microscopic bugs such as amoebas or flukes.
-Though the list of parasites that effect humans is extensive, there are three main types of parasites.
+While some parasites are easy to identify, such as tapeworms, roundworms, and hookworms, most parasites that people suffer from are microscopic bugs such as amoebas or flukes.
+Though the list of parasites that affect humans is extensive, there are three main types of parasites.
 These are:

 Protozoa: Examples include the single-celled organism known as Plasmodium.
-A protozoa can only multiply, or divide, within the host.
+Protozoa can only multiply or divide within the host.

-Helminths: These are worm parasites, such as roundworm, pinworm, trichina spiralis, tapeworm, and fluke.
+Helminths: These are worm parasites, such as roundworm, pinworm, trichinella spiralis, tapeworm, and fluke.

 Common Ways Parasites Are Transmitted

-There are many ways that people can be infected with parasites, from food and drinking water, to touching handrails and walking barefoot on contaminated soil.
-These are the most common ways parasitic transmission occurs:
+There are many ways humans are infected with parasites, from contaminated food and drinking water to touching handrails and walking barefoot on contaminated soil.
+But, according to the CDC, these are the most common ways parasitic transmission occurs:

 Symptoms of Parasitic Infection

-Parasites can pass on a wide variety of conditions, so symptoms are hard to predict.
-Oftentimes there are also no symptoms, or symptoms that appear long after infection, but the parasite can still be transmitted to another person, who may also develop symptoms.
+Parasites can pass on various conditions, so symptoms are hard to predict.
+Often, no symptoms appear long after infection, but the parasite can still be contagious to another person, who may also develop symptoms.